JakeBednard/node-phea/README.md

 If you're calling the transition in a synchronous piece of code, set block to true, and the transition will hold execution for the duration of the light transition.

+#### Phea.texture(lights=[], type, duration, depth)

+##### lights=[]:
+The light channels to send this color transition to.
+The default ([]) selects all of the lights (options.numberofLights).
+One distinction with this API is that light channel input numbers, numbering starts at 0, where as, the Hue Bridge starts numbering at 1.
+So when placing your lights channels, recall n-1, to place the value.

+##### type:
+Either 'sine' or 'square':
+- 'sine' is a sin wave that oscilates at 1/duration hz with an amplitude of depth.
+- 'square' is a square wave that oscilates at 1/duration hz with an amplitude of depth.

+##### duration:
+Integer cycle length for oscillator in milliseconds.

+##### depth:
+The amount of pixel color shift that will be oscillated by the texture.
+Value is integer [1,255].

 ## Photosensitive Seizure Warning
 ###### (via Phillips Hue Documentation)